Our experience welcoming our conservative neighbors into vibrant dialogue (and new friendships)

 Empathize with conservatives through a key insight that’s commonly absent in liberal circles.
 In American Grace, Harvard’s Robert Putnam broadly observes that as tectonic plates moved in society beginning in the sixties – and since – liberals have won the culture war on most all fronts.
 We get it, if you’re liberal we’re still not there, but if you’re 50 years old pretty much everything has changed about our social order in the length of your life.
 From this vantage point, even just that level of change can be thoroughly disorienting, especially if you believe in conservative principles that follow the wisdom of the ages.
-That means that for over a half a century, conservatives have been living in a culture that violates their most essential guiding principles about how to maintain a functional society (don’t mistake that as being just about bias against women and minorities, it’s not).
+That means that for over a half a century, conservatives have been living in a culture that violates their most essential guiding principles about how to maintain a functional society (don’t mistake that as being just about bias against women and minorities.
+It’s not).

 Take a continuous meter reading on whether the environment you’ve created welcomes conservatives.
 A lost liberal who stumbles into a gun show wouldn’t need to see a single firearm to know they’re not with their people.
 Conservatives will know too.
 It’s a good exercise to think of everything you do through their eyes.

 Scale up using a distributed leadership “cell” model.
 (Alternative less-advisable name: “Use the al Qaeda model”) Whether you’re going for clicks, attendance, or some other kind of scale, look to a small key group of catalysts to become separate “hubs” to build a diverse audience.
-The very problem we face is that ideologically diverse groupings of people aren’t naturally occurring “in the wild” so you can’t just assume diverse people will naturally show up for you because you want them to.
+The very problem we face is that ideologically diverse groupings of people aren’t naturally occurring “in the wild” so you can’t just assume diverse people will naturally show up for you because you want them in attendance.
 Creating diverse groups now requires a new intentionality.

 Recognize the hazard of lopsided groups.
 Truth is, we’ve had plenty of politically lopsided groups, it’s even possible that all of our now hundreds of events have had lopsided attendance (our original location is in a highly liberal city).
 You can do everything right and it’s still likely your engagement will lean left (spending an evening immersed in dialogue across diversity can seem to conservatives like a liberal thing to do).
 But it is critical that you stay highly aware of the imbalance – it will affect every decision you make toward keeping conservatives comfortable and lead to increasing success attracting conservatives into your project over time.

 Respect that conservatives are going to be less thrilled with your forum or initiative for reasons that are truly legitimate (and have nothing to do with being mean, overly partisan or racist).
 It is simply a descriptor of the essential philosophical underpinnings of conservatism that they have more confidence in their families and faith communities to deal with problems than government or a shared civic space.
 What this means is that the very nature of most civility initiatives begins with a frame that many conservatives don’t fundamentally share with their more liberal neighbors.
 An incredible strength of so many conservatives we know is that they’ve got their guiding principles and they’re a little too busy following them to make it to an evening forum.
-We’ve learned that ultimately it’s our deep embrace of what they bring that’s unique that’s made all the difference.
+We’ve learned that ultimately it’s our deep embrace of what they bring to our endeavor that’s unique and valuable that’s made all the difference.

 Got more ideas, models that have worked for you or do you just basically disagree with something we’re advancing here?
 Building bridges is a big job so we’ll need all shoulders at the wheel.
 Let’s keep talking.